BetterMsgBot/ChatBot-structure/README.md

 <br>'BetterMsgBot' and `Project StarLight`
 </p>

+> **Note**: This structure is still under development.
+If there is a structure you want, please put pr without any worries.

 ### Structure specification
 + All `core API`s and `extension API`s are packaged in several classes which can recognise its usage, not in one Api class